 Talking in Facebook terms, 'this is on my mind right now' while on my way to Bangalore in a Propeller (as the aviation people usually address those smaller 'Commercial Carriers' from the French Company ATR - Avions de Transport Régional.
 For any other person, it would be that fan-like part of an aircraft that helps the plane to move forward – cutting the air.)
-Apparently, I didn't know much about a Propeller all this while – that being 'the only other thing on my mind'.
+Apparently, I didn't know much about a Propeller all this while – that is 'the only other thing on my mind'.

-With my recently improved Time Management, I was at the airport at 4:20 AM for a 6:15 AM flight (that's considered well-in-advance in Pune).
-All my 'advanced planning' and 'preparation' went in vain when one of my closest friends working at the airport arranged direct entry, pre-check-in, quick security check, lounge access – all of this in less than 15 mins.
+With my recently improved Time Management, I was at the airport at 4:20 AM for a 6:15 AM flight (that's considered well in advance in Pune).
+All my 'advanced planning' and 'preparation' went in vain when one of my closest friends working at the airport arranged direct entry, pre-check-in, quick security check, and lounge access – all of this in less than 15 mins.
 I had an hour and a half to observe and enjoy the recently upgraded Pune Lohegaon Airport.
 That's not the subject here though, but certainly a good one for a separate article.
 Pipelined.

-So, the Lounge coffees, sandwich and call for boarding!
-We walked down to the aircraft - an aircraft that looked more like an aerospace-project for a prodigy science student.
-There were reasons -
+So, the Lounge coffees, sandwich, and call for boarding!
+We walked down to the aircraft - an aircraft that looked more like an aerospace project for a prodigy science student.
+There were reasons:

 - We decided to take a walk (instead of a shuttle).
 I didn't know that was allowed for pax.

 - 'The Sun' (didn't that sound like Jet Lee's 'The One'?) was yet to rise.

 - I realized I hadn't taken a walk at that time of the day (outside my house, of course) in a long time.